Skip to main content

 Bake for 12-17 minutes or until the cookies are golden brown on the bottom and very slightly browned on the top.
 Transfer the cookies to a wire rack and let them cool down completely.
 Remember, the bottoms of the cookies will be the tops.

-For the icings
+For the Icings

-On the bottoms of the cookies, the flat side, spread half of the cookie with the vanilla frosting using an icing spatula or the back of a spoon and then let the cookies chill for at least 1 1/2 hour for the icing to set.
+On the bottoms of the cookies, the flat side, spread half of the cookie with the vanilla frosting using an icing spatula or the back of a spoon and then let the cookies chill for at least 1 1/2 hours for the icing to set.

 Transfer 1/2 of the mixture to a separate bowl and add the cocoa powder along with more water or buttermilk and a touch of corn syrup.
 Whisk well until the chocolate frosting is thick and smooth as well and add more liquid if required.